Spencer Howard: Cleveland Guardians (2024)

+Second stint with Giants (2024)

+On August 8, 2024, Howard re–signed with the San Francisco Giants on a minor league contract.
+In 22 games (10 starts) for the Triple–A Sacramento River Cats in 2024, he compiled a 3–3 record and 6.57 ERA with 87 strikeouts across 61 2/3 innings pitched.
+Howard elected free agency following the season on November 4.

+Tohoku Rakuten Golden Eagles (2025–present)

+On December 8, 2024, Howard signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) for the 2025 season.
+After missing the start of the season with lower back stiffness, Howard made his NPB debut on May 14, against the Chiba Lotte Marines.
+He earned the win, pitching seven scoreless innings with five hits and no walks.

 Pitcher profile

 Howard has carried a four-pitch repertoire throughout his professional career.
 His pitching is rooted in a fastball, with a changeup, slider, and curveball acting as off-speed pitches.
 In 2018, when one particular pitch was struggling to land during a game, Howard would retire it for the rest of the game and focus on the others; a goal that he set in 2019 was to maintain all four pitches throughout an outing.
 Howard's fastball has averaged 94 mph during the 2021 season, while his changeup averages 79 mph, his slider 82 mph, and his curveball at 74 mph.

 There have been concerns about Howard's long-term health and ability to pitch deep into games.
 As a rookie in 2020, Howard lost 11 lbs between spring training and the start of the pandemic-abbreviated season, and his irregular practice in the spring and summer led to a loss of strength and stamina.
 His average fastball velocity dropped from 95 mph in the first inning to 91.7 mph in the fifth, with batters hitting more effectively against the slower pitches.
 A recurring shoulder injury has also limited Howard's long-term effectiveness.
 The most he has ever pitched in a season has been 112 innings in 2018; shoulder problems limited his 2019 season to 92 1/3 innings, while a combination of injury and the COVID-19 pandemic shortened his 2020 season down to 24 1/3.
 During the 2020–21 offseason, Howard pursued physical therapy to prevent a recurrence of the injury, while making changes to his pitching mechanics, particularly in his hips, that were aimed to limit the damage.